 The Securities and Exchange Commission ("SEC") has adopted certain rules with respect to the use of "non-GAAP financial measures" by companies with a class of securities registered under the Securities Exchange Act of 1934, as amended, such as TrustCo Bank Corp NY (the "Company").
 Under the SEC's rules, companies making disclosures containing non-GAAP financial measures must also disclose, along with each non-GAAP financial measure, certain additional information, including a reconciliation of the non-GAAP financial measure to the closest comparable GAAP financial measure and a statement of the company's reasons for utilizing the non-GAAP financial measure as part of its financial disclosures.
-Certain of the financial measures used in this proxy statement, such as efficiency ratio, are determined by methods other than in accordance with GAAP.
+Certain of the financial measures used in this proxy statement, such as adjusted efficiency ratio, are determined by methods other than in accordance with GAAP.

-The Efficiency Ratio: Financial institutions often use an "efficiency ratio" as a measure of expense control.
-The efficiency ratio typically is defined as noninterest expense divided by the sum of taxable equivalent net interest income and noninterest income.
-As in the case of net interest income, generally, net interest income as utilized in calculating the efficiency ratio is typically expressed on a taxable equivalent basis.
-Moreover, many financial institutions, in calculating the efficiency ratio, also adjust both noninterest expense and noninterest income to exclude from these items (as calculated under GAAP) certain component elements, such as other real estate expense (deducted from noninterest expense) and securities transactions (excluded from noninterest income).
-We calculate the efficiency ratio by dividing total noninterest expenses as determined under GAAP, as adjusted, by net interest income (fully taxable equivalent) and total noninterest income as determined under GAAP, as adjusted, as stated in the table below.
+Adjusted Efficiency Ratio: Adjusted efficiency ratio is a non-GAAP measure of expense control relative to revenue from net interest income and non-interest fee income.
+We calculate the efficiency ratio by dividing total non-interest expense by the sum of net interest income and total non-interest income.
+We calculate the adjusted efficiency ratio by dividing total noninterest expenses as determined under GAAP, excluding other real estate expense, net, strategic branch closing costs, and a non-recurring expense related to the settlement of a class action lawsuit, by net interest income and total noninterest income as determined under GAAP, excluding gain/loss on the disposal of assets from strategic branch closures from this calculation and net gains on equity securities.
 We believe that this provides a reasonable measure of primary banking expenses relative to primary banking revenue.
 Additionally, we believe this measure is important to investors looking for a measure of efficiency in our productivity measured by the amount of revenue generated for each dollar spent.